sippsolutions/Wordpress_CanvasImageResize/readme.txt

 == Description ==

-If you host your site in a very poor environment, WordPress may fail uploading large images as the process of creating the different sizes and thumbnails takes a large amount of CPU usage.
+If you host your site in a poor environment, WordPress may fail uploading large images as the process of creating the different sizes and thumbnails takes a large amount of CPU usage.

 With this Plugin the images are simply resized to a maximum dimension (of for example 1600 x 1600 pixels) right in your browser before uploading them.
 The nice side effect is that unnecessary big images are resized to a fine size to still provide a usable, qualitative image.